akornatskyy/wheezy.http/doc/userguide.rst

     cache_profile = CacheProfile('both', duration=15)

-It is recommended define cache profiles in a separate module and import them as needed into a various parts of application.
-This way you can achieve better control and a single place of change.
+It is recommended to define cache profiles in a separate module and import them as needed into a various parts of application.
+This way you can achieve better control with a single place of change.

 Content Cache
 -------------
 Content caching is the most effective type of cache.
-This way your application code doesn't provide processing to determine valid response to user, instead one returned from cache.
-Since there is no heavy processing and just simple operation to get an item from cache it should be super fast.
-However not every request can be cached and it completely depends on your application.
+This way your application code doesn't have to process to determine a valid response to user.
+Instead a response is returned from cache.
+Since there is no heavy processing and just simple operation to get an item from cache, it should be super fast.
+However not every request can be cached and whether it can completely depends on your application.

-If you show a list of goods and its not changed in any way (price is the same, etc.) why would you make several calls per second every time it requested and regenerate page again?
+If you show a list of goods and it has not changed in any way (price is the same, etc.) why would you make several calls per second every time it requested and regenerate the page again?
 You can apply cache profile to response and it will be cached according to it rules.

-What happens if the price has been changed but list of goods cacheability is set to 15 mins, how to invalidate it?
-This is where ``CacheDependency`` is to rescue.
-The core feature of cache dependency is implemented in package `wheezy.caching`_, however http module supports integration.
+What happens if the price has been changed, but the list of goods cacheability was set to 15 mins?
+How to invalidate the cache?
+This is where ``CacheDependency`` comes to the rescue.
+The core feature of cache dependency is implemented in package `wheezy.caching`_, however http module supports its integration.

 Cache Contract
 ~~~~~~~~~~~~~~